This post is brought to you by CheckWorks.com.

 Open a Savings Account for Your Child

-You might begin a savings account at your local bank immediately after your child is born, but when that child is old enough to contribute on their own, either through allowance or odd jobs they do for neighbors or family, let them know about their savings account and how it works.
+You might open a savings account at your local bank immediately after your child is born, but when that child is old enough to contribute on their own, either through allowance or odd jobs they do for neighbors or family, let them know about their savings account and how it works.
 You can also explore savings accounts in your state that offer a way of saving money for college that will not be taxed that your child can then use for their education or several other options depending on the stipulations of the savings program.

 At some point, as they graduate and begin to make their own decisions about saving money, they may choose other options to save that include Roth IRA, Money Markets, or other options through consulting with a financial analyst.
 Check out the options available at http://www.savingsaccounts.com